Getting started with BlackSheep¶

 So far the examples only showed request handlers that didn't use any input parameter.
 To define a request handler that uses a route parameter, define dynamic routes using the following syntax:

-Route parameters and function parameter are bound by matching name.
+Route parameters and function parameters are bound by matching names.

 Add the fragment of code above to server.py